11 Kitchen Gadgets Not Worth the Hype: Stick to the Basics

 Credit: Deposit photos.

-Most people find it easier to separate egg whites and yolks by hand instead of using these gadgets that require extra cleaning.
+Separating egg whites and yolks by hand is generally easier than using gadgets that require extra cleaning.

 Cherry Pitter